Dandarawy/Unity3D_2DRopeEditor/README.md

 # Unity3D 2D Rope Editor

 ## This Repo doesn't get the latest updates of the asset.
-If you want to get the latest updates and give some support for the developer please consider to purchase the asset from the [Asset Store](	http://u3d.as/t47).
+If you want to get the latest updates please consider to purchase the asset from the [Asset Store](	http://u3d.as/t47).

 Easy to use and powerfull 2d rope editor for unity based on  this [polyline editor](https://github.com/Dandarawy/Unity3DPolylineEditor)